andlaf-ak/pizzalang/README.md

 # PizzaLang VM 🍕🖥️

-A minimalistic assembly-like virtual machine inspired by the letters of **"PIZZA"**.
-Designed to run programs using a quirky set of opcodes derived from substrings of the word "PIZZA".
+A minimalistic assembly-like virtual machine designed to run programs using a quirky set of opcodes derived from substrings of the word "PIZZA".

 ---